 “The goal of this project is to help residents and tourists connect with artists, gain a deeper sense of place, and improve artists’ livelihoods,” says Marcus Hinz, executive director of OCVA.
 “The public art trail will be a perfect call to action for visitors venturing to the coast during the off-peak season.”

 OCVA is relying on partners such as the Oregon Coast Council for the Arts to help with information gathering and has hired Kevan Ridgway, Cannon Beach resident and former CEO of Vancouver Coast & Mountains, one of six regional destination marketing organization affiliated with Destination British Columbia.

 “Public art is a form of community expression,” Ridgway says.
 “So for visitors, public art is a great way to learn about a place.
 Hopefully the Oregon Coast Art Trail will entice patrons of the arts to wander into local galleries, inquire about local theater performances or plan a future visit to explore more of the art trail.”

 Ridgway is reaching out to the 27 cities along the Coast in an effort to create a list of all existing public art pieces.
 He’s also gathering any documentation he can find about the artists, including statements of their work, and capturing high-quality images.
-Just click at https://bingo77sweden.com/ to explore online bingo world and enjoy the game.
 He expects his research to take about four months.
-People who have information about a public art piece or would like to serve as a resource are encouraged to email him at [email protected].
+People who have information about a public art piece or would like to serve as a resource are encouraged to email him at email@example.com.